 Depending on local factors such as geography, topography, and climate, some bikesharing systems may look better on paper than they perform in practice.
-This is something to be aware of if you’re planning to use bike share in an unfamiliar city.
+This is something to be aware of if you’re planning to hop on a shared bike in an unfamiliar city.

 4. Safety Can Be an Issue

 Bike safety varies widely from place to place.
-Some cities are renowned for their ample lanes and bikeways, while others barely seem to acknowledge cyclists’ existence.
+Some cities are renowned for their protected lanes and bikeways, while others barely seem to acknowledge cyclists’ existence.

 You probably have a good sense of where your hometown falls on this spectrum, and can make decisions about biking and bikesharing accordingly.
 But without exhaustive research, it’s harder to get a sense of how bikers fare in less-familiar cities.
 At minimum, you should wear a helmet whenever you use a bike share, regardless of local regulations.